Chris Dawson (footballer, born 1994): Scarborough Athletic

 After a spell out injured recovering from an Anterior cruciate ligament injury, on 20 March 2018, Dawson signed for Northern Premier League side Scarborough Athletic on a 12-game contract.
 Where he helped the club earn promotion to Northern Premier League by finishing 2nd in the NPL Division One North and also reach the North Riding Senior Cup final.

 Bradford (Park Avenue)

 On 25 July 2018, Dawson joined National League North side Bradford (Park Avenue) on a permanent deal, after impressing initially on trial.
 On 10 February 2019, Dawson was loaned out to Grantham Town for one month.
 On 14 March, the deal was extended for the rest of the season.

 Return to Scarborough Athletic

 On 10 July 2019 Scarborough Athletic announced that Dawson had returned to the club.

 Buxton

 Despite having agreed a deal to remain at Scarborough for the 2020–21 season, he signed for Northern Premier League Premier Division side Buxton in July 2020, though his debut season at the club was disrupted and eventually cancelled due to COVID-19.
 In summer 2021, he extended his contract for the 2021–22 season.

 On 30 December 2022, Dawson returned to the Northern Premier League when he joined Ossett United on a dual-registration basis.

+Ashford United

+After leaving Ossett, Dawson signed for Ashford in the Isthmian League South East Division, the eighth tier of English Football.

+Bridlington

+Dawson signed for Bridlington Town of the Northern Premier League Division One East, the eighth tier of English football, and left just weeks later without making an appearance for the club.

+Emley

+After leaving Bridlington, Dawson signed for Emley in the Northern Counties East Football League Division One, the ninth tier of English football.
+His second side of the 2024-2025 season.